arangodb/docs/3.10/installation-mac-osx.md

 Installing using the archive
 ----------------------------

-Starting from v3.4.0 a _tar.gz_ package is also available for macOS.

-Visit the official [Download](https://www.arangodb.com/download){:target="_blank"} page of the ArangoDB website and download the _tar.gz_ archive for macOS.
+1. Visit the official [Download](https://www.arangodb.com/download){:target="_blank"}
+   page of the ArangoDB website and download the _tar.gz_ archive for macOS.

-To install, just extract the archive.
+2. You may verify the download by comparing the SHA256 hash listed on the website to the hash of the file.
+For example, you can you run `openssl sha256 <filename>` or `shasum -a 256 <filename>` in a terminal.

+3. Extract the archive by double-clicking the file.